Dropineth/dropinton/README.md

 ### Lottery Process

-1. **User Participation**: Users connect their TON wallets and pay 1 TON to enter the lottery.
+1. **User Participation**: Users connect their TON or GATE wallets and pay 1 TON to enter the lottery.
 2. **Prize Pool Allocation**:
    - 70% of the pool goes to the grand winner.
    - 20% is distributed as NFT rewards to 99 random participants.